arching-kaos/arching-kaos/README.md

 ## Documentation

-Documnantaion can found on `/docs/`
+Documentation can be found on `/docs/`

 ## TORRENT-TRACKER